Pratik Katte

 Projects

-Interactive Dashboard for Wastewater Pathogen Surveillance
+WEPP: Wastewater Based Pathogen Surveillance

 StructHunt - LLM Powered Tool to Rapidly Incorporates Latest Biomolecular Research into RCSB PDB